aatishb/patterncollider/README.md

 - Click on a tile to select it & highlight the corresponding intersection point in the grid.
 Click and drag to select multiple tiles.
 <img src="https://user-images.githubusercontent.com/1878638/115282669-76d6ae80-a118-11eb-92b9-38065b701d4d.gif" width="660">

+- The clear selection button clears all selections, and the reset button resets all changes & returns to the default tiling pattern.

 ## Pattern Settings